 How to transform a new-built flat into a very personal space

-Our clients bought an apartment on the 18th floor of NEO Bankside overlooking Tate Modern.
+Our clients bought an apartment on the 18th floor of NEO Bankside overlooking the Tate Modern and the River Thames.
 It was new and sharp, in the usual developer’s style: white walls, light timber floors and branded kitchen.

 Our interior project introduced new materials and colours.
 They balance the building's high-tech details and complement the clients’ art.
 They also frame the spectacular views.